World Refugee Day

 Now, I want to share my story and ensure other women and my own daughters do not face the same.
 It is time for women to make their own decisions!
 Being a refugee or not, every woman must have her own independence as she has the right to speak up for herself, to say no or to say yes, seizing her own future.”

-With the generous support of the Government of Japan through the ’Women’s Leadership, Empowerment, Access and Protection in Crisis Response’ (LEAP) programme, UN Women is providing livelihood opportunities to more than 4,000 vulnerable women every year.
+With the generous support of the Government of Japan through the ’Women’s Leadership, Empowerment, Access and Protection in Crisis Response’ (LEAP) programme, and the Central Emergency Response Fund (CERF), UN Women is providing livelihood opportunities to more than 4,000 vulnerable women every year.
 UN Women is also leveraging blockchain technology to provide direct cash assistance to vulnerable Syrian refugees to meet emerging needs during the COVID-19 outbreak.
 Noor’s story relates to Sustainable Development Goal (SDG) 16, on promoting peace and security, SDG 5 on gender equality and the empowerment of women, as well as SDG 8, on full and productive employment and decent work.*Note: The name has been changed to protect the identity of the survivor.